 ReadME Book Discussion featuring “The Moth: 50 True Stories”

-Prior to her work with UNH, Kate completed a PhD in English Literature at the University of Chicago.
-Although she thought she’d spend her career writing about eighteenth-century novels, her first book was a cookbook, written in collaboration with a Maine chef, called Adventures in Comfort Food.
-Kate is looking forward to taking a closer look at the unique collection of short stories found in The Moth and connecting with other Maine Readers through this shared reading experience.
+Prior to her work with UNH, Katherine Gaudet completed a PhD in English Literature at the University of Chicago.
+She held a Mellon Fellowship in Early American Literature and Material Texts at the McNeil Center for Early American Studies in Philadelphia and continues to research the history of readership.
+She is looking forward to taking a closer look at this unique collection of short stories and connecting with other Maine Readers through a shared reading experience.

 Whether you’ve checked off The Moth: 50 True Stories on your Summer Reading Challenge List or are just curious about what other Mainers have been reading this summer, you won’t want to miss this lively discussion!